kaisenlinux/manpages-dev/category/PST/pffexport.md

              specify the file in which to log information about the exported items

      -m mode
-             export mode, option: all, debug, items (default), recovered. 'all' exports the (allocated) items, orphan and recovered items. 'debug' exports all the
-             (allocated) items, also those outside the the root folder. 'items' exports the (allocated) items. 'recovered' exports the orphan and recovered items.
+             export mode, option: all, debug, items (default), recovered. 'all' exports the (allocated) items, orphan and recovered items. 'debug' exports all the (allocated) items, also those outside the the root folder. 'items' exports the (allocated) items. 'recovered' exports the orphan and recovered items.

      -q      quiet shows minimal status information

      -t target
-             specify the basename of the target directory to export to (default is the source filename) pffexport will add the following suffixes to the basename:
+             specify the basename of the target directory to export to (default is the source filename) pffexport will add the following suffixes to the basename: .export, .orphans, .recov‐ ered
-             .export, .orphans, .recovered

      -v      verbose output to stderr